anthonycor/gradlePlugin/README.md

 * add `cleanOut` task to remove the `out` directory created by IntelliJ builds
 * collect R install logs into file
 * enable passing database properties through TeamCity configuration
+* add `showDiscrepancies` task to produce a report of all external jars that have multiple versions in the build